Saint-Brieuc offshore wind farm

 In 2020, the analysis of the technical and environmental conditions was completed, thanks to the installation of three wind measuring systems, in the area where the farm is situated, which spent two years recording the wind power potential of the area using the LIDAR system (Laser Imaging Detection And Ranging).
 This system uses laser technology to accurately determine the prevailing wind direction and identify the optimal orientation of the wind turbines in order to get the best possible energy performance.

-Saint-Brieuc's first wind turbines start producing electricity
+Saint-Brieuc's first wind turbines started producing electricity in 2023.

 Jackets